Gurinder Singh (volleyball)

-Gurinder Singh (born 2 March 1989), known as Gurinder is the current captain of India men's national volleyball team.
-He currently plays for Ahmedabad Defenders in Pro Volleyball League.
+Gurinder Singh (born 2 March 1989), known as Gurinder is the former captain of India men's national volleyball team.
+He played for Ahmedabad Defenders in Pro Volleyball League.

 Early life

 Gurinder Singh was born on 2 March 1989 at Chandigarh, Punjab.
-Having noticed by SAI Coach Mohan Nargeta with a talent for volleyball, he started his national career in 2004.
+Having been noticed by SAI Coach Mohan Nargeta with a talent for volleyball, he started his national career in 2004.
 Because of his national level recognition, he was rewarded with a job in Punjab Police Department as Officer.